MarcBresson/Stock-Market-Anywhere/README.md

 ![hello you](images/schedule_the_party.png)

-You will be asked what time to start the party, and a message for the countdown.
-Once you click on validate, another window will pop-up with the countdown displayed.
+You will be asked at what time to start the party, and for a message for the countdown.
+Once you click on `validate`, another window will pop-up with the displayed countdown.
 It is intended for the public.
-When the countdown hit 0, it will automatically switch to the dashboard.
+When the countdown hits 0, it will automatically switch to the dashboard.

 ### Going with `Start now`

-This will immediatly open the dashboard in another window.
+This will immediately open the dashboard in another window.
 Place this window on your second public screen, and keep the admin panel for your team and yourself.

 ## During the party